isimon1002/isimon1002.github.io/_portfolio/blocjams.md

 ## Results

 I was successfully able to create an interactive player bar and seek bars that allow users to change the volume of the song and location within a song as well as play, pause, skip to the next song, and return to a previous song.
-You can watch the next button inaction below.
+You can watch the next button in action below.

 {:.center}
 ![]({{ site.baseurl }}/img/giphy.gif)